urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

         then checks for uniqueness based on the boolean equals() method Its main implementations are
         EnumSet<T>
-          uses an array of bits to store values ​​(bit vector), which allows for high compactness and efficiency The data structure stores objects of only one Enum type, which is specified when an EnumSet instance is created All basic operations are performed in constant time (O(1)) and are generally somewhat faster (though not guaranteed) than their
+          uses an array of bits to store values (bit vector), which allows for high compactness and efficiency The data structure stores objects of only one Enum type, which is specified when an EnumSet instance is created All basic operations are performed in constant time (O(1)) and are generally somewhat faster (though not guaranteed) than their
             counterparts in the HashSet implementation